 Mirja Maria Thiel, born in Hamburg, Germany in 1971, studied American, English and German Literature and Linguistics at the Julius-Maximilians-Universität Würzburg, Germany.
 She finished her studies with a Master’s thesis exploring the "Grotesque Worldview and Mythical Consciousness in Selected Works of American Poetress Sylvia Plath".
 Thereafter she worked for the literary publishing houses’ editorial departments at Suhrkamp and Schöffling & Co as well as for the image editorial department of the World Wide Fund for Nature, all situated in Frankfurt a.
 M. From 2006 until 2010 she lived with her family in the countryside between Appenzell and St. Gallen in Switzerland.

-At the Centre National de l’Audiovisuel in Luxembourg she took photography workshops with Darcy Padilla, Rob Hornstra and Vanessa Winship and George Georgiou.
+She took photography workshops with Darcy Padilla, Rob Hornstra, Vanessa Winship and Tanzim Wahab.
 Next to local photojournalism Mirja works primarily on personal long-term documentary projects.
 She lives with her husband and their three children close to Bremen in Northern Germany.